-- Table 9 will discuss how countries can diversify their economies in a sustainable manner, by using the opportunities of having raw materials to develop industries or services to supply not only the mining industry but also the broader economy.
-Discussions will include the key drivers for this to work; the experience of countries and industries in successes and failures; expectations and policy instruments that can help achieve this objective; and the types of PPP that would work.
+- Table 9 discussed how countries can diversify their economies in a sustainable manner, by using the opportunities of having raw materials to develop industries or services to supply not only the mining industry but also the broader economy.
+Discussions included the key drivers for this to work; the experience of countries and industries in successes and failures; expectations and policy instruments that can help achieve this objective; and the types of PPP that would work.

 Building capabilities to meet the evolving needs of the mining sector and beyond